 So, if you've spent any amount of time on this website, you'll know that I love – love – multipurpose things, and this groovy little contraption definitely fits that bill.
 If your problem solving genius is food motivated – or a bit of a rapid-fire eater – then this toy can double as a bowl to help slow down eating.
 Whether gulping is a problem or not, this toy will help stimulate your cat's brain and keep him entertained, as it boasts both movable compartment and turntable-style puzzles.

-This toy box has a little bit of everything, and will definitely keep your creative little friend busy for quite some time.
-The outside of the box has scratchable felt fabric, and has several holes for searching and reaching into.
-The box comes with springy crinkle and sisal balls, but the beauty of this particular toy is that because of the size of the holes, you can easily slip in a variety of additional playthings or treats – just to keep things interesting.
+This treat toy box has a little bit of everything, and will definitely keep your creative little friend busy for quite some time.
+The outside of the box is made of a durable cardboard material, and several difficulty levels that will keep kitty guessing.
+The beauty of this particular toy is that, because of the size of the holes, you can easily slip in a variety of treats and playthings – just to keep things interesting.

 What problem solver – be it feline or human – doesn't love a good maze?
 These stackable, movable, completely customizable cubes are fantastic for producing mazes that will keep your brilliant buddy guessing.
 Made up of very sturdy corrugated cardboard, they are meant to stand up to your cat's sharp nails and teeth, and are also made to be rearranged a million times to help create a mind-bending experience!